 While indoor skyscraper racing may seem a long way off from traditional skyrunning, it is a potential road to IOC recognition which the ISF is currently working on.

-Traditional skyrunning is taking a look back to its roots to underline the original high altitude races that gave birth to the sport, such as the Monte Rosa SkyMarathon, it’s joint venture with Mount Elbrus and a series of high altitude Vertical Kiliometers – still to be announced by the organisers.
+Traditional skyrunning is taking a look back to its roots to underline the original high altitude races that gave birth to the sport, such as the Monte Rosa SkyMarathon, the joint venture with Mount Elbrus and a series of high altitude Vertical Kiliometers® – still to be announced by the organisers.

 In line with the announcements made at the AGA in October, the ISF, also with the new website, is climbing skywards and, as usual, with an eye on Less cloud.
 More Sky!

 Look out for updates on our new Facebook page